Finally, you’re all set to go.

-Finding itineraries on laptops: Go to the airline site (we provide links) and follow the easy directions for getting the information you need.
+Finding itineraries on laptops: Go to the airline site (links below) and follow the easy directions for getting the information you need.

 - Alaska Airlines: From the home page, click Travel Info, then View/Change Flights, then enter last name and either your confirmation code or e-ticket number, then click Continue.

 - American Airlines: From the home page, click on the My Trips/Check-in tab and add your information.